Slow-braised with sweet and savory sauce

-Cola-braised meat is a truly comforting dish: hearty, slightly sweet, and wonderfully tender.
-Slowly simmering it in a Dutch oven allows the aromas of cola, onions, and spices to meld into an intense sauce.
+Cola meat is a true comfort food: hearty, slightly sweet, and wonderfully tender.
+Slowly braising it in a Dutch Oven allows the flavors of cola, onions, and spices to meld into an intense sauce.

-Ideal as a party dish – easy to prepare and versatile in its combinations.
+Ideal as a party dish – easy to prepare and versatile.
 Optionally, a shot of Metaxa can add extra depth.

 Ingredients (for 3–4 people)